 Forensics - Histories and Mysteries: 0.5 credits - This course surveys key topics in forensic science, including the application of the scientific process to forensic analysis, procedures and principles of crime scene investigation, physical and trace evidence, and the law and courtroom procedures from the perspective of the forensic scientist.
 Through online lessons, virtual and hands-on labs, and analysis of fictional crime scenarios, students learn about forensic tools, technical resources, forming and testing hypotheses, proper data collection, and responsible conclusions.
-This course also qualifies as an ICA elective.
 Enrollment subject to seat availability.
 Prerequisite: Successful completion of at least two years of high school science including Biology and Chemistry.

 Green Architecture (PLTW): 0.5 credits - In this hands-on, project-based course, students will dive into construction and architectural design.
-You will design homes in a way that keeps human carbon footprints small by using environmentally sustainable practices.
+Students will design homes in a way that keeps human carbon footprints small by using environmentally sustainable practices.
 Explore dimensioning, measuring, and design by building scale model homes and using a 3D architectural design software.
 This course also qualifies as an ICA elective.
-Associated Pathways: Architecture & Construction
+Associated Pathways: Architecture and Construction.